thayesx/pallidocs-website/readme.md

 ## Background videos
 - **Background Video:** Vimeo embed URL for the 16:9 video to play in the site background.
 - **Loading Image:** This will display in place of the background video while the video is being loaded.
 Ideally this will be a still of the video's first frame.
-- **Mobile Background Image:** Should be between 2:3 proportion (portrait).
-This will be used in place of a video when viewing on mobile.
+- **Mobile Background Image:** This will be used in place of a video when viewing on mobile.
+Should be 3:2 ratio (portrait) with ideal resolution being approximately 900x1800 (most phones are smaller).
+A bit time consuming, but best practice is to compress the images using something like [compressor.io](www.compressor.io).

 ---